 Most business owners believe that missing calls is just a part of how things work.
 They record a simple voicemail message or set up an IVR system and believe that automation will handle all of their business calls.

-These options will work for you, just not well.
+These options will work for you — just not well.
 Most callers will not leave a voicemail, and IVR systems are known to frustrate callers and lead to missed calls and appointments

 If you don't have an answering service or IVR system in place, all calls made to your business after hours will go to voicemail.
 And according to CBS News, 80% of people will hang up before leaving a voicemail.

-Let's breakdown why most callers won't leave your HVAC business (or any home service business) a voicemail .
+Let's break down three main reasons why most callers won't leave your HVAC business (or any home service business) a voicemail.

 Are you going to leave a message and wait for a returning call?
 No, you'll be dialing the next company in seconds.

-Because of its inability to distinguish emergency calls, your voicemail will cause your response time to callers to delay, which as this hypothetical scene shows, will result in lost revenue.
+Because of its inability to distinguish emergency calls, your voicemail will cause your response time to callers to be delayed, which, as this hypothetical scene shows, will result in lost revenue.

 The numbers show that missing business calls to your HVAC company is a key component of lost revenue.
 So a clear solution would be to just answer all calls, right?
 Unfortunately no. Even if you gave it all of your efforts, you wouldn't be able to answer every single call that came to your business, nor would you want to.

-With several calls coming in throughout the average business day, plus the overnight emergency calls, calls you receive while on vacation, and all the calls in between, you'd find answering each of these impossible for just yourself or a receptionist to handle.
+With several calls coming in throughout the average business day, plus the overnight emergency calls, calls you receive while on vacation, and all the calls in between, you would find answering each of these impossible for just yourself or a receptionist to handle.

-And if you've recently participated in advertising or marekting, you'll have even more calls coming your way.
+And if you've recently participated in advertising or marketing, you'll have even more calls coming your way.
 Are you prepared to handle the rush of calls after marketing?
-Take a look at "Marketing an HVAC Business in the 2020 Off-Seasons".
+Take a look at "Marketing an HVAC Business in the 2020 Offseasons."

-Fortunatley there are solutions that don't include you trying to answer every call.
-The most popular include setting up an interactive voice response system (IVR), hiring additional office staff, or working with an answering service.
+Fortunately, there are solutions that don't include you trying to answer every call.
+The most popular include setting up an interactive voice response system (IVR), hiring additional office staff or working with an answering service.

 If you don't have the additional budget to hire and pay additional staff, and don't want to subject your callers to an IVR system, you may be considering working with an answering service.

-With an answering service, all of your calls are answered, and contain that human touch and compassion that callers can appreciate.
-An answering service can answer all of your business calls, answer only roll-over calls (calls that ring on your office phone but are not picked up), answer only on certain days like weekends or holidays, answer after-hours calls, or whatever variation your business needs.
+With an answering service, all of your calls are answered and contain that human touch and compassion that callers can appreciate.
+An answering service can answer all of your business calls, answer only rollover calls (calls that ring on your office phone but are not picked up), answer only on certain days such as weekends or holidays, answer after-hours calls, or whatever variation your business needs.

-If your home service business is struggling to find more clients or is missing out on service jobs, missed business calls is most likely the culprit.
+If your home service business is struggling to find more clients or is missing out on service jobs, missed business calls are most likely the culprit.

 These solutions work for all home service businesses including HVAC, electrical and plumbing.
 Choose your industry to learn how a partnership with Dexcomm can help your business.